Session Expired

 Bill Sponsors

-Name Role
+Name Role District

 Compliance Checklist

-Retain ALPR detection records for 5 years
+Retain ALPR detection records for 5 years and archive after 90 days.

-Who: Law enforcement agencies
+Who: Law enforcement agencies using ALPR systems.

-Who: Law enforcement agencies
+Who: Law enforcement agency heads or their designees.

 Full Legal Analysis